Why teach systematic synthetic phonics?

 The Phonics Lesson

-A pacey phonics lesson is taught in each class from the reception year to Year 1 every day - starting promptly at 9:00am and lasting for approximately 20 minutes.
+A pacey phonics lesson is taught in each class from the Reception year to Year 1 every day - starting promptly at 9:00am and lasting for approximately 20 minutes.
+There is a consistent approach across school so that all children are familiar with the structure of the phonics lesson.
 Each session begins with a brief reteach to address any misconceptions from the previous day identified by the teacher, before new learning is taught, practised and applied in sentence reading and writing.

 It is our expectation that the vast majority of children will be secure at phase 3 by the end of the reception year.
 This is the national benchmark.
 Children who reach this milestone are described as being 'school ready' in terms of their phonic knowledge and understanding.